jhallen/joe-editor/docs/man.md

 <br>

 * autoindent
 Enable auto-indent mode.
-When you hit Return on an indented line, the indentation is duplicated onto the new line.
+When you hit __Enter__ on an indented line, the indentation is duplicated onto the new line.
 <br>